 - 0.1 milligram copper (4 percent DV)

 There are tons of berry varieties out there.
-From the bilberry to the strawberry to the Indian gooseberry, it can get a little confusing when you’re standing in the produce aisle wondering which one you should add to your cart.
+From the bilberry to the strawberry, Indian gooseberry, huckleberry, maqui berry, lingonberry and juniper berry, it can get a little confusing when you’re standing in the produce aisle wondering which one you should add to your cart.

 Blueberries, blackberries and raspberries are three of the most common berries, and it can be easy to get them confused.
 They’re all small, dark and jam-packed with antioxidants and important nutrients.